-This represents expenditure incurred which ordinarily would be capitalised, but which does not result in the creation of a non-current asset for the Authority.
-It is charged as expenditure to the relevant service in the CIES but reversed to the capital adjustment account via the MiRS to be funded from capital resources.
+This represents expenditure incurred which ordinarily could be revenue, or which does not result in the creation of a non-current asset for the Authority.
+It is charged as expenditure to the relevant service in the CIES but reversed under statutory provision to the capital adjustment account via the MiRS to be funded from capital resources.